 Friends, I think it’s time I shared with you my deep love for cabbage.
-Cabbage is one of my favorite vegetables and this Chicken Sausage and Cabbage Skillet has been in rotation at my house for years.
-It’s a quick & easy one-pan meal made with cooked chicken sausage, sautéed cabbage, and the perfect spice blend.
-If you love cabbage like I do, then this sausage and cabbage recipe will be an easy addition to your weeknight dinner meals!
+Cabbage is one of my favorite vegetables and this Sausage and Fried Cabbage skillet has been in rotation at my house for years!
+It’s a quick & easy one-pan meal made with smoked sausage, fried cabbage, and the perfect spice blend.
+If you love cabbage like I do, then this sausage cabbage recipe will be an easy addition to your weekdays for lunch or dinner!

 And in case you didn't know, I have an even deeper love for chicken sausage.
-I replaced using pork sausage with chicken sausage a few years ago and never looked back!
-My favorite chicken sausage recipes are this Chicken Sausage Stir-Fry and this Sheet Pan Sausage, Potatoes and Brussels Sprout recipe.
+So most times I make this recipe with smoked chicken sausage instead of pork sausage.
+Two of my favorite chicken sausage recipes are this Chicken Sausage Stir-Fry and this Sheet Pan Sausage, Potatoes and Brussels Sprout recipe.
 Sooo good!😉

-- Chicken Sausage: You'll need 4 fully cooked chicken sausage links, cut into rounds, then browned in a skillet for a couple minutes to give them some color.
-Currently my favorite brand is Aidells smoked chicken & apple sausage, but you can use whichever brand you like.
+- Smoked Sausage: You'll need 4 fully cooked smoked sausage links, about 12 oz.
+I like using Aidells smoked chicken & apple sausage, but you can use whichever brand you like.
 I’ve heard great things about Trader Joe’s chicken sausage too!
+You can also use smoked pork or beef sausage instead of chicken sausage.

-- Cabbage: A small size cabbage or ½ of a large cabbage is all you need.
-You should end up with 6-7 cups of sliced cabbage strips or chopped cabbage.
+- Cabbage: A small size cabbage or half of a large cabbage is all you need.
+You should end up with 6-7 cups of sliced cabbage.

 - Onion and Garlic: Sautéed onion and garlic adds aromatics and a great flavor foundation for the cabbage.

 - Seasoning: The seasoning is where the magic happens.
 Cabbage can be pretty bland on its own, so you’ll want the best mix of spices to add lots of flavor.
 I’m using a combination Creole seasoning, garlic powder, and smoked paprika.
-You can also use Cajun seasoning instead of Creole if that’s what you have on hand.
+These are also the same spices I use in my sautéed cabbage recipe.

-- Chicken Broth: Just a little bit of chicken broth is used to help steam and soften the cabbage for a few minutes, before it continues to sauté in the skillet.
-It also adds a little more flavor to the cabbage.
+- Chicken Broth: A little bit of chicken broth is used to help soften and add more flavor to the cabbage.
 But since you only need a small amount, water would also do the trick!

 How To Cut Cabbage